Noise-Resilient Group Testing: Limitations and Constructions

-Using this result in Theorem~\ref{thm:main}, we obtain a measurement matrix for which the reconstruction is possible in polynomial time in the number of measurements; however, as the seed length required by this extractor is larger than Theorem~\ref{thm:extr}, we will now require a higher number of measurements than before.
-Specifically, we obtain the same parameters as in Corollary~\ref{coro:optext} using Trevisan's extractor except for the number of measurements, $M = O(D 2^{\log^3 \log N}) = D \cdot \qpoly(\log N)$.
+Using this extractor in Theorem~\ref{thm:main}, we obtain a measurement matrix for which the reconstruction is possible in polynomial time in the number of measurements; however, as the seed length required by this extractor is larger than that of the extractor in Theorem~\ref{thm:extr}, we now require a higher number of measurements than before.
+Specifically, using Trevisan's extractor, we get the following result (the proof is essentially the same as Corollary~\ref{coro:optext} but using the parameters of Theorem~\ref{thm:Tre} and the efficient list-decoding algorithm developed for this extractor in \cite{ref:TZ04}).

-Furthermore, Guruswami \emph{et al.\ }\cite{ref:GUV07} construct lossless (and lossy) condensers that are not known to correspond to black-box PRGs but however allow efficient list-recovery.
-In particular they show the following: